-A study published this week suggests that stents placed in arteries leading to the heart have not been shown to cure chest pain (Lancet, Nov 2, 2017).
+A recent study suggests that stents placed in arteries leading to the heart have not been shown to cure chest pain (Lancet, Nov 2, 2017).
 Placing stents in people who have heart pain from narrowed arteries and giving them medication is not more effective in relieving pain than just giving them medication and no stents.
 Stents do help to prevent the heart muscle from dying when put in place within the first few hours after the start of a heart attack.
 If stents are placed in the heart arteries several hours after the heart attack starts, it can be too late if the heart muscle, deprived completely of oxygen for more than a couple hours, has already died.

 The Study Doctors enrolled 230 patients with chest pain while exercising (stable angina) and narrowing of one artery leading to their hearts.
 All of the patients were given medications for six weeks to help relieve their symptoms.
 Then in all of the patients, doctors inserted a catheter through the leg or wrist arteries up to the narrowed artery leading to the heart.
 Half of the patients were given stents and half did not receive stents.
 The patients and their doctors were not told whether or not they had received a stent.
 Compared to those who did not receive stents, those who were given stents:

 • did not have a greater improvement in their chest pain, and

 • were not able to exercise longer on the standard exercise tests.